Government Medical College, Jalgaon

 Government Medical College, Jalgaon is a full-fledged tertiary Government medical college in Jalgaon, Maharashtra.
 The college imparts the degree Bachelor of Medicine and Bachelor of Surgery (MBBS).
-It is recognised by the Medical Council of India.
+It is recognized by the National Medical Commission.
 The hospital associated with the college is one of the largest in Jalgaon district.

 Selection to the college is done on the basis of merit through the National Eligibility and Entrance Test.
-Yearly undergraduate student intake was 100 which was then increased to 150 in 2019.
+The yearly undergraduate student intake was 100 which was then increased to 150 in 2019.
+In 2020, the hospital associated with the college had 205 beds.